David Foster Wallace

-David Foster Wallace (February 21, 1962 – September 12, 2008) was an American novelist, short story writer, essayist, and university professor of English and creative writing.
-Wallace is widely known for his 1996 novel Infinite Jest, which Time magazine cited as one of the 100 best English-language novels from 1923 to 2005.
-His posthumous novel, The Pale King (2011), was a finalist for the Pulitzer Prize for Fiction in 2012.
-The Los Angeles Timess David Ulin called Wallace "one of the most influential and innovative writers of the last twenty years".
+David Foster Wallace (February 21, 1962 – September 12, 2008) was an American writer and professor who published novels, short stories, and essays.
+He is best known for his 1996 novel Infinite Jest, which Time magazine named one of the 100 best English-language novels published from 1923 to 2005.
+In 2008, David Ulin wrote for the Los Angeles Times that Wallace was "one of the most influential and innovative writers of the last twenty years".